BijuAle/BijuAle.com.np/src/posts/2021-02-10-how-not-to-read-tolkien.md

 - Soup is amalgamation of flavors.
 Cannot be dissected and understood.
 Has to critiqued as a soup not its constituents.
 - Tolkien's work is like a soup rather than a salad.

-Fantasy is not taken seriously to merit any place in the study of literature.
-With the advent of modernism, and post-modernism it is discarded with a smug as being childish.
+Fantasy seldom merits a place in the serious study of literature.
+With the advent of modernism and post-modernism it is discarded with a smug as being childish.
+However, epic fictions remain gateways to profound truths.